Idaho Falls Social Security Disability Lawyers

 However, even if your injury or illness clearly meets the standard for eligibility, securing SSDI benefits can still be a challenging process.
-SSA employees are tasked with ensuring that fraudulent benefit claims do not take money away from those who are truly deserving, and this has led to stringent review of all SSDI benefit applications.
-When even minor errors and technical deficiencies can result in substantial delays, if you need to file for Social Security disability, it is important to have an experienced advocate who can help make sure you receive the benefits you deserve.
+SSA employees are tasked with ensuring that fraudulent benefit claims do not take money away from those who are truly deserving, and this has led to stringent reviews of all SSDI benefit applications.
+When even minor errors and technical deficiencies can result in substantial delays, if you need to file for Social Security disability, it is important to have knowledgeable Idaho Falls Social Security Disability Lawyers who can help make sure you receive the benefits you deserve.

 At Petersen, Parkinson & Arnold PLLC, our disability practice is handled by Brad Parkinson who is “of counsel” with our firm.
 Mr. Parkinson has over 20 years of experience handling disability claims and appeals – so if you need to apply for benefits in Idaho Falls, he is the attorney you want to call.
 When you contact us, we will schedule your free initial consultation right away, and our team will work closely with you to ensure that we have the information we need to help you secure SSDI benefits as quickly as possible.